 HOW TO MAKE FABRIC YO YOS

-1.Cut out the template in your desired size and draw around it on the WRONG side of your fabric with a tailors chalk or removable fabric pen.
+Cut out the template in your desired size and draw around it on the WRONG side of your fabric with a tailor’s chalk or removable fabric pen.
 Cut out your circle.

 Use a running stitch (simple up and down) to sew around the circle on top of the folded edge.
 Try and stitch as close as possible to the outside folded edge.

-TIP: Before you start stitching think about the effect you want.
+TIPS for How to Make Fabric Yo Yos: Before you start stitching think about the effect you want.
 Long stitches will mean you can pull the center of the yo-yo tighter and there will only be a small gap.
 Smaller stitches will result in a larger gap in the center.
 This can be great if you have a domed button you would like to sit in the center.
 It will also mean your flower size ends up slightly larger due to the gap in the center.

-3.Keep stitching all the way around your circle until you reach the end.
+Keep stitching all the way around your circle until you reach the end.
 Don’t worry if the folded edge is not perfect as you won’t see it once the yo-yo is gathered.
 Don’t cut the thread.

-4.With the thread still attached, gently pull so the circle starts to gather.
+With the thread still attached, gently pull so the circle starts to gather.
 Keep pulling until the fabric all meets in the middle.
 Knot off and cut your thread.

-5.Flatten your fabric yo yo flowers and pull them into a symmetrical shape.
+Flatten your fabric yo yo flowers and pull them into a symmetrical shape.

 This is the headband sewing pattern with the flowers sewn on the side.

 What are you planning on using your yo-yo’s for?